Skip to main content

 Styling

-Any style and CSS framework would be an excellent fit for our app but let's go with Material design, which we can add by executing ng add @angular/material.
+Any CSS framework would work here, but let’s go with Material Design: ng add @angular/material.

-We will be using 3 modules from the Material library, so let's collect those and add them to app.module.ts:
+We’ll use three modules from the Material library.
+Let’s collect them and add them to app.module.ts:

 const MatModules = [